 Camas has a long and rich history.
 More than 10,000 years ago, Native Americans occupied the Columbia River Valley.
+Europeans settled in the area in 1792.
 The Lewis and Clark Corps of Discovery camped by the river in 1806.
 In the late 1800s, the La Camas Colony Company of Portland purchased 2,600 acres and began planning the construction of a paper mill to supply newsprint for The Oregonian.
 With the construction of the mill came the platting of the town and the beginning of today's city, a vibrant and diverse community that occupies approximately 16 square miles and is home to nearly 23,000 people.